 Working Paper 2014-10, Massachusetts Institute of Technology, Engineering Systems Division

-Authors: Afreen Siddiqi, Visting Scholar, Science, Technology, and Public Policy Program, Farah Ereiqat, Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Member of the Board, Belfer Center for Science and International Affairs
+Authors: Afreen Siddiqi, Visiting Scholar, Science, Technology, and Public Policy Program, Farah Ereiqat, Laura Diaz Anadon, Assistant Professor of Public Policy, Harvard Kennedy School; Belfer Center for Science and International Affairs

 Paper submitted for CESUN 2014 — Fourth International Engineering Systems Symposium to be held June 8–11, 2014 at Stevens Institute of Technology.